decodingAncientHistory/flood_fill_richat_structure/README.md

     $ DIR=$(pwd)
     $ docker run -v $DIR:$DIR floodfill $DIR/subsetted_final.tif 2000 1200 $DIR 438

-    *For the input data (e.g. subsetted_final.tif), please email me if you wish to have it.
-If not, you may download publicy-available Shuttle Radar Topography Mission (SRTM) DEM data yourself, and create a DEM file on your own.
+    *For the input data (e.g. the file "subsetted_final.tif"), please email me if you wish to have it.
+If not, you may download publicy-available Shuttle Radar Topography Mission (SRTM) DEM data yourself, and create & mosaic a DEM file TIFF on your own, for youself to use.

 ###### USAGE WITHOUT DOCKER: